piotrwanio/DfpOptimization/README.md

 # dfp-optimization

-This is an application that implements Davidon-Fletsher-Powell algorithm for function optimization.
+This is an application that implements Davidon-Fletcher-Powell algorithm for function optimization.

 # What language is used?